Whitney Gilman Ridge

 Pitch 2: Continue up near the right corner.
 A step down and right (5.7) is required to gain the prominent crack.
 Belay on the most convenient belay ledge.

 Pitch 3: Climb the obvious hand crack in the steep wall.
 This crack is rated 5.8.
 There is an easier variation to the left, but there may have been rockfall on this part of the pitch.
+[Note: There has, but the climb is still there at 5.6-5.7.
+See description by "SP Boston" in COMMENTS, June 2014.]
 Continue up the defined ridge.
 The exposure here is intense, as the malicious Black Dike looms to the right.
 Pass the famous pipe that was pounded into the crack on the second ascent, (What were they thinking?) and belay on an exposed, slanting perch.
 5.7.

 Pitch 4: Move up a steep wall, and then trend left on a slab to a comfortable belay ledge.
 5.6.